Buying Guide: Find the best headphones

 What to look for when shopping

-The best approach, when possible, is to audition a set of headphones for several hours—or, even better, several days—with a variety of music.
-If the headphones still sound great at the end, there's a good chance they'll satisfy you over the long run.
+If possible, audition a set of headphones for several hours—or, even better, several days—with a variety of music.
+If the headphones still sound great at the end, there’s a good chance they’ll satisfy you over the long run.

-Fit/comfort: Unlike most consumer-electronics devices, you actually wear headphones.
+Fit and comfort: Unlike most consumer-electronics devices, you actually wear headphones.
 So how well a set of headphones fits you—your head, your ears, and even your ear canals—plays a significant role in your long-term satisfaction (or lack thereof).
-I include a few comfort-related tips below when describing the different types of headphones, but reading about a particular style is no substitute for actually giving a product a test drive (or a test run, as the case may be for fitness-oriented models).
+I include a few comfort-related tips when describing the different types of headphones, but, again, reading about a particular style is no substitute for actually giving a product a test drive (or a test run, as the case may be for fitness-oriented models).

 Protect your ears